sourcegraph/sourcegraph-public-snapshot/doc/admin/management_console.md

 ### How can I reset my management console password?

+> NOTE: This section applies to legacy Sourcegraph versions.
+Sourcegraph v3.11+ uses secure SSH port forwarding in order to securely access the management console without secondary authentication or HTTPS configuration.

 Resetting the management console password can be done manually via the database.

 #### (Option 1): If you have access to Sourcegraph still

+> NOTE: This section applies to legacy Sourcegraph versions.
+Sourcegraph v3.11+ uses secure SSH port forwarding in order to securely access the management console without secondary authentication or HTTPS configuration.

 Open a `psql` prompt on your Sourcegraph instance (see ["How do I access my Sourcegraph database?"](faq.md#how-do-i-access-the-sourcegraph-database)) and run: